oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
-This application is considered a public client, since there is no way to provision it with authentication credentials in this model.
+This application is considered a public client, since there is no way to provision it with client credentials in this model.

 The application obtains an authorization code (B) by initiating the Authorization Code flow with the PKCE extension (described in {{pattern-oauth-browser-flow}}).
 The application exchanges the authorization code for tokens via a JavaScript-based POST request to the token endpoint (C).